-Welcome to the Office Dogs Photography Project, a personal project celebrating ‘canine cohorts’ in offices and workplaces.
+Welcome to the Office Dogs Project, a photography project celebrating ‘canine cohorts’ in offices and workplaces.

 If you are here, it means you find the concept of dog-friendly workplaces compelling, interesting or exciting in some way.
 Perhaps you are one of the lucky few who get to work with your ‘furkids’, or you are among the many who wish you could work with your pets.